Title IX Policy

 - Ensure that individuals are treated in a non-discriminatory manner in any proposed educational and recreational programs or opportunities, including but not limited to intercollegiate and intramural athletics.

-- Inform the College’s population that any individual who believes he or she has been discriminated against on the basis of sex, should file a grievance with the Title IX Coordinator.
+- Inform the College’s population that any individual who believes he or she has been discriminated against on the basis of sex, sexual orientation, or gender identity, should file a grievance with the Title IX Administrator.

 Title IX Grievance Procedures

-- Grievance is brought to Title IX Coordinator by the Complainant or the Complainant’s colleague (friend, faculty member, staff member, etc.).
+- Grievance is brought to Title IX Administrator by the Complainant or someone else on behalf of the Complainant, e.g. family member, friend, colleague, etc.